 Need a solid go-to for everyday meetings?
 This flexible template works for just about any type of discussion—just fill in the blanks and you’re good to go.

 Whether you’re a manager or a mentor, this one-on-one meeting minutes template makes it easy to track conversations, feedback, and personal development over time.
-It’s a great way to support growth and stay aligned.
+It’s a great way to support growth, stay aligned, and check-in with your employees.

 Meeting minutes might not seem glamorous—but they’re powerful.
 They keep your business organized, make you look polished and prepared in front of clients, and help your team actually get things done.